alexkirsz/facebook-sixth-sense/README.md

 # Facebook Sixth Sense

-A chrome extension that lets you know when your friends start writing to you.
+A Chrome extension that lets you know when your friends start writing to you on Facebook and Messenger.com.

 [The introductory blog post](http://kirszenberg.com/facebook-sixth-sense).